 - Place pillows at your sides

-These are gentle ways to prevent your body from rolling excessively during the night, but remember that this’s likely to be a process of trial and error.
+These are gentle ways to prevent your body from rolling excessively during the night, but remember that this will likely be a trial-and-error process.

 Sleeping on your back is not only good for your eyelash extensions.
-According to the Aesthetic Surgery Journal, the supine sleeping position is better for the skin on your face, too.
+According to the Aesthetic Surgery Journal, the supine sleeping position is better for the skin on your face.

 It could prevent premature aging, fine lines, and wrinkles.
-So, if you have delicate skin or are concerned about signs of premature aging (as well as the condition of your eyelash extensions), sleeping on your back could be the right choice for you.
+So, if you have delicate skin or are concerned about signs of premature aging (as well as the condition of your eyelash extensions), sleeping on your back could be the right choice.

 Can I Sleep on My Side with Eyelash Extensions?

 You can sleep on your side when you have eyelash extensions.
-However, it’ll increase the rate of lash loss on the side that you most often sleep on.
+However, it’ll increase the lash loss rate on the side you often sleep on.
 You can minimize this by taking certain measures.

-It’s easier to sleep with your cheek at the edge of the pillow, as that way, your lashes extend beyond the pillow.
+Sleeping with your cheek at the edge of the pillow is easier.
+That way, your lashes extend beyond the pillow.
 This won’t prevent you from rubbing your face on the pillow at night, but it’ll mitigate some losses.

-If you intend to sleep on your side, or you have had no luck in switching to a supine sleeping position, you should consider switching to a differently shaped pillow.
+If you intend to sleep on your side or have had no luck switching to a supine sleeping position, you should consider switching to a differently-shaped pillow.

 Choose a pillow that’s specifically designed to meet the contours of your neck or which is designed for side sleeping.
 Pillows like these may reduce restlessness by ensuring that your neck and shoulders are supported.

-If this still doesn’t work, there are more robust steps that you can take to prevent damage, shedding, and the cost of unnecessary repairs and infills.
+If this still doesn’t work, there are further steps you can take to prevent damage, shedding, and the cost of unnecessary repairs and infills.

-Considering the material of your pillowcase is just one way in which you could address the issue of friction and prevent damage to your eyelash extensions.
+Considering the material of your pillowcase is just one way to address the issue of friction and prevent damage to your eyelash extensions.